 The Department is committed to increasing staff awareness and promoting the use of minority, women, and veteran-owned businesses in our procurement and contracting processes.

-The Department’s plan is implemented and monitored by the Director of the Office of Administration, under the direction of the Chief of Staff.
-The Director of Administration provides oversight and direction to staff responsible for tracking progress, monitoring monthly expenditures, analyzing data and trends, and makes recommendations on an ongoing basis regarding ways to improve and adjust strategies as necessary.
+The Departmentظآs plan is implemented and monitored by Kasey B. Faulk, Chief, Bureau of Procurement, under the direction of Kimberly Banks, Chief Financial Officer.
+The Chief of the Bureau of Procurement provides oversight and direction to staff responsible for tracking progress, monitoring monthly expenditures, analyzing data and trends, and making recommendations on an ongoing basis regarding ways to improve and adjust strategies as necessary.

 The Department promotes participation of businesses owned by minorities, women, and veterans by utilizing available resources, such as the Vendor Bid System and MyFloridaMarketPlace, to ensure that these entities are notified of procurement opportunities.
 In order to contact these businesses and increase their participation in procurement opportunities, the Department will: